protocolbuffers/protocolbuffers.github.io/content/reference/python/python-generated.md

 ## Sharing Messages Between Python and C++ {#sharing-messages}

-Prior to Python 4.21.0, Python apps could share messages with C++ using a native extension.
-Starting in Python 4.21.0, sharing messages between Python and C++ is not supported by the default install.
-To enable this capability when working with 4.x and later versions of the Python API, define the environment variable, `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp`, and ensure that the Python/C++ extension is installed.
+Prior to the 4.21.0 version of the Protobuf Python API, Python apps could share messages with C++ using a native extension.
+Starting in the 4.21.0 API version, sharing messages between Python and C++ is not supported by the default install.
+To enable this capability when working with the 4.x and later versions of the Protobuf Python API, define the environment variable, `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp`, and ensure that the Python/C++ extension is installed.